 The project builder also alerts you to problem images on the project by placing a red exclamation point in the upper left-hand corner of the photo causing the trouble.

 When you add photos to your project, Collage will, by default, automatically stretch or shrink your photos to make them fit in the available print space the way it deems best.

 How to know if the photo will be blurry

 Many times, Collage products will increase the size of your original photos, and we want to make sure the quality is not negatively affected.
 If the photo has a warning icon, there are some steps to check for blurriness.

 - First judge whether the photo is clear to the eye.
 If it's not, the photo will print blurry.

 - If it is, or if you're not sure, the next step is to zoom in on the photo to see if the quality stands up the more you zoom.
 If it starts to look significantly blurry, or if you see pixels (little squares), the photo will print blurry.

-- To zoom, click the button to the right of your project under the Next button (the zoom option isn't available on photo book or calendar projects).
+- To zoom, click the Zoom In button to the right of your project under the Review button (the zoom option isn't available on photo book or calendar projects).